JOP-Lee/READ/README.md

 # READ-Large-Scale-Neural-Scene-Rendering-for-Autonomous-Driving
-implementation of "READ:  Large-Scale Neural Scene Rendering for Autonomous Driving"
+"READ:  Large-Scale Neural Scene Rendering for Autonomous Driving".

+A large-scale neural rendering method is proposed to synthesize the autonomous driving scene~(READ), which makes it possible to synthesize large-scale driving scenarios on a PC.
+Our model can not only synthesize realistic driving scenes but also stitch and edit driving scenes.

 Paper: https://arxiv.org/abs/2205.05509